Category: Violent murder/psychological drama/biopic

 To add a touch of nostalgia, there is television commentary of the cricket playing in the background which adds a hauntingly mundane soundtrack to such a despicable and life-changing thing.

-If I was to make one criticism of this movie, it would be the inclusion of the scene where John manipulates an overweight woman into undressing for him.
+If I was to make one criticism of this movie, it would be the inclusion of the scene where John manipulates an overweight woman into undressing for him while he sits on the couch and watches.
 I get that you would include this scene for the purpose of showing how far John's manipulation can go, but given that we already saw for ourselves with John's manipulation of Jamie and the others, I felt this was unnecessary and actually clashed with the rest of the film.
 The film is moody and depressing and scary, but then all of a sudden, here are these two people in a well-lit and well-furnished loungeroom doing something absolutely non-violent!

 To me, Kurzel has already made this movie impactful without the need for nudity.